Caroline Says

 Caroline Sallee (born 1989 or 1990), better known by the stage name Caroline Says, is an American singer-songwriter.
-She has released two albums: 50,000,000 Million Elvis Fans Can’t Be Wrong (2014) and No Fool Like an Old Fool (2018).
+She has released three albums: 50,000,000 Million Elvis Fans Can’t Be Wrong (2014), No Fool Like an Old Fool (2018), and The Lucky One (2024).

 Background

 Originally from Huntsville, Alabama, Sallee moved to Austin, Texas in 2013.
 Caroline Says is named after the Lou Reed song of the same name, which appeared on his album Berlin.
 Her music has been compared to that of Alvvays, Beach House, Molly Burch, Lucy Dacus, The Drums, Grizzly Bear, Mazzy Star, Real Estate, Faye Webster and Yo La Tengo.
 She has cited Animal Collective, The Beach Boys, Bon Iver, Bruce Springsteen and Steely Dan as influences.

 50,000,000 Million Elvis Fans Can't Be Wrong (2014)

 Sallee's debut album 50,000,000 Million Elvis Fans Can't Be Wrong, named after Elvis Presley's compilation album 50,000,000 Elvis Fans Can't Be Wrong: Elvis' Gold Records, Volume 2 (1959), was released in 2014, shortly after she moved to Austin, and reissued in 2017.

 Will Hermes, writing in Rolling Stone, noted the album's "lovelorn wistfulness" and described it as "a warm swarm of multi-tracked vocals and simple melodies".
 AllMusic's Tim Sendra described the album as "a fully realized and impressive debut that shows Sallee is both a songwriting and recording prodigy of sorts, but also a very inventive vocalist."
 Writing for Pitchfork, Philip Cosores noted that "Sallee packs numerous songwriting and recording styles into the collection" and identified "Lost Feeling" as "the record’s best and most Lou Reed-sounding song".